 - It helps to establish the value of the business in the eyes of stakeholders, customers, and investors.

-- It helps in setting the business image above from its competitors in customers’ minds when they are confused between choosing two different companies.
+- It helps set the business image above its competitors in customers’ minds when they need clarification on choosing two companies.

-- Goodwill based on brand name built over definitely helps in improving the current value of the business.
+- Goodwill based on brand name built over helps improve the business’s current value.

-- It helps encouraging brand loyalty also it serves as a test for the solvency of the business.
+- It helps encourage brand loyalty and serves as a test for the business’s solvency.